 It should be noted that it took some time for C/C++ compilers to catch up with the speed that the Fortran compilers had enjoyed historically, thanks to the straightforward restriction-based approach they had put forth since the beginning.
 For example, the C99 standard introduced restricted pointers, which enable better optimization by the compiler (see the Wikipedia entry about the restrict keyword).

-Over the years, compiler theory and practice improved, and compilers got better and better at optimizing all sorts of code.
+Over the years, compiler theory and practice improved, and compilers got better at optimizing all sorts of code.
 Consequently, both in Fortran and in other languages, the focus has been shifting towards adding features that would enhance programmer’s productivity.

 Fortran is easier to use than C/C++ for scientific computing